 Here you can find new (and free) growth tools on a daily basis as well as feature your own product.
 Betapage is another community of tech lovers and early adopters where you can browse, search or submit your product or startup.

 When a visitor comes to a no-name startup’s website, they don’t necessarily know why they should trust it.
 Is the site legitimate?
-Are other people signing up for the service?
-By displaying text & video testimonials, star ratings and recent activity notifications to visitors, crowdy.ai adds trust and authenticity to your startup.
+Are other people happy with their service?
+By displaying text reviews, video testimonials and star ratings to visitors, crowdy.ai adds trust and authenticity to your startup.

-This software displays real data (customers’ reviews, recent signups, downloads and other user actions) so that visitors are encouraged to give the product a try. crowdy.ai is quite easy to set up and use and can help boost your startup’s conversion rate when acquiring leads and getting demo registrations.
+This testimonial & rating platform displays real data from current customers so that new website visitors are encouraged to give the product a try. crowdy.ai is quite easy to set up and use and can help boost your startup’s conversion rate when acquiring leads and getting demo registrations.

 When it comes to running a successful startup, you will definitely need to be armored with great growth tools.
 Choosing the right products generates more leads and makes your overall team more productive.